Skip to content

 n8n (use an HTTP Request node before Execute Command)

-Add an HTTP Request node that calls POST http://localhost:8787/api/advisor/check-command with the command in the body.
+Add an HTTP Request node that calls POST http://localhost:8787/api/agent/check-command with the command in the body.
 Route the output: if recommendation is "allow", proceed to the Execute Command node.
 Otherwise, send a notification and stop.

 The API runs on localhost:8787.
 No external calls, no API keys for the check itself.
 If you configured dashboard auth, pass a Bearer token in the header.